1916 Argentine general election

 General elections were held in Argentina on 2 April 1916.
 Voters elected the President, legislators, and local officials.
-The first secret-ballot presidential elections in the nation's history, they were mandatory and had a turnout of 62.8%.
-The turnout for the Chamber of Deputies election was 65.9%.
+The first secret-ballot presidential elections in the nation's history, they were mandatory and had a turnout of 63%.
+The turnout for the Chamber of Deputies election was 65%.

+The election has been characterized as the first free and fair elections in Argentina.